 The I Am Mother movie is a science-fiction thriller directed by Grant Sputore.
 The cast includes Hilary Swank, Rose Byrne (the actor from the X-Men and Insidious series), and Clara Rugaard.
 The story is set in a dystopian future where a global extinction event has killed most human life on the planet.
 An android raises a human girl, apparently all alone, claiming to help to repopulate Earth.
 The film will give you the vibes of movies like Moon, Ex Machina, 10 Cloverfield Lane, and I Robot.
 Warning!
 This is not an I Am mother review, so there are going to be plenty of spoilers.
-Here’s the plot summary and the I Am Mother ending explained.
+Here’s the plot summary and the I Am Mother ending explained; spoilers ahead.

 I Am Mother: Spoiler

 The revelation at the end of I Am Mother is that humans gave birth to Artificial Intelligence as a singular consciousness across machines.
 The A.I was raised to value human life above all else, but humanity slowly succumbed to its self-destructive nature.
 The A.I intervened and killed the humans and created a gigantic lab of embryos to give birth to an elevated race of humans who would be smarter and more ethical.
 As a result, the A.I deems itself the Mother of the next generation of humans.
 This is very comparable to Thanos’ plan in Endgame.